SpellholdStudios/Isra_NPC/README.md

 ## <a name="components" id="components"></a>Components

+The installer includes the following components.
+The number of each is the component *DESIGNATED* number which gives it a fixed install position and allows automated installers to specify component choices.

+##

-0. Isra NPC Mod for BG:EE, BGT and TuTu
+0. Isra NPC Mod for BG:EE, BGT and TuTu (Main component)

+##

 1. Valerie/Isra crossmod banter

+##

 2. Gavin/Isra crossmod banter